 In a nutshell

-This depends on the type of implants you have, says Dr Kaye.
-If you have had saline implants then it is fine for both you and baby if you feed.
-If you have had silicone, then check with your doctor first.
+If you have had saline implants, then it is fine for both you and baby if you intend to breastfeed.
+If you have had silicone implants, then you'll need to check with your doctor first

 Will there be any issues with a boob lift as opposed to a boob job?

-The issues with a breast lift are the same as with implants – potential damage to the milk ducts and nipples.
+The issues with a breast lift are the same as they are with implants, says Dr Philippa.